IMPORTANT NOTE: IF YOU WANT TO ADD A ‘SOLD OUT’ CORNER GRAPHIC TO A CHEF, ADD THE FOLLOWING CLASS TO THE COLUMN…

 A six-course tasting menu hosted by Carlo Scotto at Xier, Carlo’s first solo venture set in the heart of Marylebone.
 Showcasing the best-of-British produce fashioned into some very fine-dining modern cooking.
 Carlo’s innovative cooking has received widespread praise and critical acclaim, thanks to his creative flair, unusual flavour combinations and theatricality.
 Paired with Martin Miller’s Gin cocktails.

 London Restaurant Festival 2019’s ‘Newcomer of the Year’ award winner Anna Haugh, hosts a five-course modern European tasting menu with an Irish influence at Myrtle in Chelsea.
 Paired with wine.

 A seven-course tasting menu hosted at Kanishka by Atul Kochhar, the first Chef in London to be awarded a Michelin-star for Indian cuisine.
 Modern interpretations of dishes from Northeastern India in the heart of London’s Mayfair.
 Paired with wine.

 A four-course Thai tasting menu hosted by Jane Alty at The Begging Bowl, in London’s vibrant Peckham.
 Using locally sourced British seasonal ingredients showcasing traditional Thai methods.
 Paired with wine.

 A four-course authentic Spanish tapas tasting menu featuring classic and new dishes, hosted by Barrafina’s Executive Chef Angel Zapata Martin, each course paired with Estrella Galicia beers.
-Hosted in Barrafina’s Private Dining Room on Adelaide Street, each ticket is for a table of six.
+Hosted in Barrafina’s Private Dining Room on Adelaide Street, minimum four customers per booking, as part of the same household.